-What are the qualities that make a good life coach, and how do you know whether you have found the right person?
+What are the qualities to look out for in a coach?
+How do you know whether you've found the right person?

-First of all, you need to like them.
-The rapport, or ‘chemistry’, is key to creating a successful coaching relationship.
+First and foremost, you need to like them.
+The rapport - or 'chemistry' - is key to creating a successful coaching relationship.

-But when a coach doesn’t reveal much about who they are, how are you supposed to know whether you like them?
+But when someone doesn't reveal much about who they are, how are you supposed to know whether you like them?

-Perhaps by asking them a few questions and testing their openness.
-For example, if they don’t state it on their website, you can ask why they decided to train as a coach and what they did before.
+Perhaps by asking a few questions and testing their openness.
+If they don't state it on their website, you can ask about their background and why they decided to train as a coach.

-Vulnerability and humility go hand in hand.
-It is about participating in the process as an equal, rather than from the standpoint of the dogmatic expert.
 Humility is the ability to remain teachable.
-As parents can learn from their children, and teachers from their students, coaches can definitely learn from their clients.
+Like parents can learn from their children, and teachers from their students, coaches can definitely learn from their clients.
+It's about participating in the process as an equal, rather than from the standpoint of the dogmatic expert.

-In order to look the part, some coaches will hire expensive practice rooms and charge ridiculous amounts of money for their services, but are price and quality directly proportional to one another?
-When it comes to the helping professions, the opposite is often true, because when someone truly wants to help others, they will make their services affordable to a wider range of the public.
+In order to look the part, some coaches will hire expensive practice rooms and charge ridiculous amounts of money for their services.
+But are price and quality directly proportional to one another?
+In my experience, when it comes to the helping professions, the opposite is often true.
+When someone truly wants to help others, they will try to make their services affordable to a wider range of the public.

-Nobody is fully healed, but a good coach will have resolved most of his or her emotional issues, and there is a huge difference between resolving your issues and pretending they’re not there.
-Someone who always appears happy isn’t necessarily a healthy person, as they may well have dissociated from their issues and traumas.
+Nobody is fully healed, but a good coach will have resolved most of their emotional issues, and there's a huge difference between resolving your issues and pretending they're not there.
+Someone who always appears happy isn't necessarily a healthy person, as they may well have dissociated from their issues and traumas.

-If someone relies on medications to regulate their mood, they’re probably not in the best position to help others – unless they have a serious mental health condition, in which case the drugs are more than a ‘crutch’.
-To be fair, I’ve known people affected by bipolar disorder and other conditions who had incredible insight and wisdom.
+By autonomy, I mean independence of thought and action, as opposed to being swayed by external influences.
+Also, if someone relies on medications to regulate their mood, they might not be in the best place to help others - unless they have a mental health condition, in which case the drugs are more than a 'crutch'.
+To be fair, I've known people affected by bipolar disorder who had incredible insight and wisdom.

-Adhering to models such as GROW and SMART isn’t just restricting - it is downright stifling.
-When someone just follows patterns, they inevitably become stagnant.
-Life coaches must be capable of creative and critical thinking.
+Adhering to coaching models, such as GROW, isn't just restricting - it is downright stifling.
+When someone just follows patterns, they will inevitably become stagnant.
+Coaches must be capable of creative and critical thinking.